 I've been mostly focused on how using essential oils can help the body and mind, while compliantly staying within the confines of the FDA and FTC that regulate marketing speech.
 I haven't, however, discussed much of the business side of Young Living on this blog.
 Since I've been seeing numerous questions and searches pop up regarding the Young Living business opportunity, I am left assuming there are many unanswered questions floating around about the compensation plan.
 Admittedly, the compensation plan can be a bit arduous for those new to the plan.
 I would like to take a few moments of your time to touch base on them.

 ****I will continue to update this post with additional questions as I see them****

 So far the questions I've answered are:

-- How do you build a Young Living business without being obnoxious/salesey?
+- How do I build a Young Living Business without being salesy?

 “Do you have to sell Young Living oils to be a wholesale customer?”

 No. Being a wholesale customer gives you the OPTION of earning an income, however doing so is not required.